adam-wojewoda/scan_3d_MGR/README.md

 Project contains elements for Respberry Pi and "Server" PC Raspberry Pi:
-1. Modified library for adafruit SPI sensor
+1. Modified library for adafruit SPI sensor (In different project)
 2. Code for I2C sensor
 3. Code for linear scanner
 4. Module for ethernet measurements sending